Managing Antimicrobial Resistance through Behaviour Change: March 15 - 18 2021

 About the Summit

-Uppsala Health Summit is a two-day meeting filled with results-oriented dialogues in workshops, inspiring keynote presentations and debate in plenary.
+Uppsala Health Summit is a yearly meeting filled with results-oriented dialogues in workshops, inspiring keynote presentations and debate in plenary.
 Delegates from different sectors and countries bring key competencies to the table.
 This creates many opportunities to engage in interesting conversations and establish useful new relations.

 The goal of the Summit is to bring different perspectives together, to address already identified challenges and dilemmas for better health globally.